 When thinking of your organization's cultural fit, it's essential to get to know your potential new hires.
 Asking your candidates to fill out an online quiz ahead of the interview is a good way to get to know a bit more about them.

 Online quizzes give you a chance to discover what makes your candidates tick, but they can also be helpful in assessing how they might handle hypothetical situations.
-Ask them to provide examples of situations they've dealt with, or dig deeper into their skill sets.
+Ask them to provide examples of situations they've dealt with or dig deeper into their skill sets.
+Moreover, you can create personality tests and let your employees take them for better self-understanding.
+You can make use the WordPress Quiz plugin to create one for your website.

 Ask the right questions